njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ## Conclusions

-This analysis yields five principal conclusions:

-1. **Popularity does not predict success.** Theater, Music, and Film & Video dominate by campaign volume but succeed at or below the overall average.
+Popularity does not predict success.
+Theater, Music, and Film & Video collectively account for nearly 70% of all campaigns in the sample yet succeed at or below the overall average.
 Technology and Photography achieve materially higher success rates with a fraction of the campaign count.
+Therefore, crowded categories do not favor a successful outcome.

-2. **Goal size is a strong structural predictor.** Campaigns with goals above $100,000 succeed at just 22.9% — less than one-third the rate of campaigns under $5,000.
-Successful campaigns set goals that are systematically lower and less variable than those that fail.
+Goal size is among the strongest structural predictors of outcome.
+Campaigns with goals above $100,000 succeed at just 22.9% — less than one-third the rate of campaigns under $5,000 (77.8%).
+The median goal for successful campaigns ($6,200) is less than half that of failed ones ($9,900) and less than one-sixth that of canceled ones ($36,400).
+The gradient is steep, consistent, and difficult to explain away as coincidence.

-3. **Timing matters.** June through September represents the strongest seasonal window.
-Monday outperforms Friday by roughly 13 percentage points as a launch day.
-August and December are the weakest months in this dataset.
+Timing is a meaningful but overlooked lever.
+June through September represents the strongest seasonal window, with success rates ranging from 61.6% to 63.2%.
+Monday outperforms Friday by 13.4 percentage points — the largest day-of-week gap in the dataset.
+August and December are the weakest windows, posting the two lowest monthly rates at 48.2% and 50.0% respectively.
+For creators with flexibility over their launch date, the data provide a reasonable basis for preference.

-4. **Backer volume drives outcomes more than donation size.** The correlation between backer count and total pledged is r = 0.87.
-Average donation size has minimal predictive value.
-Campaigns that win do so by mobilizing large numbers of backers, not by securing unusually large individual contributions.
+Backer volume is the primary engine of funding success.
+The correlation between backer count and total pledged is r = 0.87 — among the strongest relationships in the dataset.
+Average donation size, by contrast, has minimal predictive value.
+Campaigns that succeed do so by mobilizing large numbers of backers, not by securing unusually large individual contributions.
+The practical implication is that creator effort is better directed toward audience breadth than donor depth.

-5. **Successful campaigns are structurally different, not just luckier.** They set more disciplined goals, attract more backers, and generate highly variable over-funding outcomes — a profile that is consistent with deliberate planning rather than chance.
+Successful campaigns are structurally different, not just luckier.
+They set lower and less variable goals, attract more backers, and generate highly variable over-funding outcomes — a combination that points to deliberate calibration rather than chance.
+The standard deviation figures, the median goal comparisons, and the backer distribution data all converge on the same profile: successful creators appear to know their audiences and scope their ambitions accordingly, and their audiences respond by exceeding what was asked.

 ---